DeadWisdom/flask-static-tutorial/README.md

 ## Goal 2: Create Our Flask App

 This part is basically just following the flask tutorial.
-The only little hiccup is that we're using Pipenv.
+The only little change is that we're using Pipenv.

 Let's make `app.py`: